HasanAshab/aws-backup-ec2-terraform/README.md

 **⚠️ Warning**: This will delete all snapshots created by this system.

 ## 🚀 Future Improvements
+- Setup lifecycle policy in Log S3 Bucket for cost savings
 - Send SNS notifications for failed snapshots
 - Support multi-region backups
-- support multiple backup schedules
+- Support multiple backup schedules

 ## 🤝 Contributing